Last updated on:

 5. Adobe Acrobat Pro (requires paid account)

-Open your locked PDF in Acrobat Pro, navigate to Tools → Protect → Encrypt → "Remove Security," then click OK to confirm.
+Open your locked PDF in Acrobat Document Cloud (Adobe DC), then use the menu bar to navigate to Tools → Protect → Encrypt → “Remove Security,” or access security settings through the document properties.
 For user passwords, simply click OK.
 For permission passwords, enter the correct password when prompted, then click OK.
-Save the file—all restrictions and passwords are now permanently removed.
+You can now save the file since all restrictions and passwords have been permanently removed.

 For users who regularly handle locked PDFs or need guaranteed formatting preservation, the subscription becomes cost-effective.
 For occasional unlocking needs, free browser and online methods suffice for 90% of scenarios.